 If you have a general question about fire safety, then calling the station is an option.

 Although the bylaws vary slightly between Rothesay and Quispamsis, residents must contact the fire department in order to have a recreational fire in their yard; call 848-6601 in Rothesay or 848-6602 in Quispamsis.
-If you live in a Local Service District serviced by this department, you will need to call the Department of Natural Resources at 1-866-458-8080 to obtain a burning permit.

 The guidelines to have a fire in your yard include: